-Political uncertainties
+Political and Legal uncertainties

-Unforeseen political events or political uncertainty in markets where we own and operate assets, sell our products and may look to for further growth of our businesses may create economic uncertainty that has a negative impact on our financial performance.
+Unforeseen political events, legal proceedings or political uncertainty in jurisdictions where we own and operate assets, sell or transport our products and may look to for further growth of our businesses may create economic uncertainty or otherwise impact our operations and have a negative impact on our financial performance.
 An uncertain political environment may arise from frequent changes in governments and related governmental priorities and policies, political conflict or the implementation, or threat, of protectionist measures.
-In addition, political outcomes in the markets in which we operate may also result in legal uncertainty and potentially divergent national, state and/or provincial laws and regulations, which can contribute to general economic uncertainty.
+In addition, political outcomes in the jurisdictions in which we operate may also result in legal uncertainty and potentially divergent national, state and/or provincial laws and regulations, which can contribute to general economic uncertainty.
 Such uncertainty could cause disruptions to our businesses, including affecting the business of and/or our relationships with our customers and suppliers.
-Disruptions and uncertainties could adversely affect our financial condition, operating results and cash flows.